tuckerconnelly/principles/readme.md

  * Use queues with retries, and create 1 deployment per queue, with autoscaling on both the nodes and the pods.
  * If a scrape doesn't execute perfectly, log the reason why somewhere (like, in the database).
  * Call the service API directly, through puppeteer.
+ * Source of truth should be implicit.
+Always allow updating data points from multiple sources.

 ## Management